PRIVACY AND CONFIDENTIALITY POLICY

 4. Other administrative or incidental activities including procuring goods and services and complying with reporting requirements.

-healthAbility collects Personal and Health Information for the purpose of performing the functions and activities described above.
+healthAbility collects sensitive(Personal and Health) Information for the purpose of performing the functions and activities described above.

 The types of Personal Information healthAbility routinely collects may include: name, date of birth, phone number, address, email address, gender, title, employment history, educational and professional qualifications, financial history, tax file number, salary and wage information, credit card and bank account information.

-Collection of Personal and Health Information directly from an Individual
+Collection of Sensitive (Personal & Health) information directly from an Individual

-healthAbility collects Personal and Health Information directly from the individual to whom the information relates.
+healthAbility collects Sensitive (Personal and Health) Information directly from the individual to whom the information relates.
 For example, when the individual:

 1. Completes a registration form or medical history or attends to obtain services.